 If you are eligible, you will be given a reference number / code which you will need to give to your chosen childcare provider.
 This number will allow the provider to offer you a free place.

 Places are also available if:

-- Your child has a current Education, Health and Care Plan (EHCP); or
+- Your child has a current Education, Health and Care (EHC) plan; or

 - You have adopted your child or you have a special guardianship order or residence order to care for them or

 - The child is looked after by the Local Authority, for example, they are in foster care

 - The child gets Disability Living Allowance

-If you meet any of these four criteria, will need to have paper proof (such as a copy of your child's EHCP or adoption certificate) to upload to the checking service.
-This will be checked and you will be given a reference number / code which you will need to give to your chosen childcare provider.
+If you meet any of these four criteria, you will need to upload proof (such as a copy of your child's EHC plan or adoption certificate) here: Free early education for 2-year-olds eligibility checker This will be checked and you will be given a reference number/code which you will need to give to your chosen childcare provider.
 This number will allow the provider to offer you a free place.